 Cmdr.
 Michael Wolfe

-He completed his primary and intermediate flight training at NAS Pensacola and Randolph Air Force Base earning his coveted “Wings of Gold” in June of 2007 and went on to complete his initial training in the P-3C Orion at VP-30, the P-3 Fleet Replacement Squadron (FRS).
+He completed his primary and intermediate flight training at NAS Pensacola and Randolph Air Force Base earning his “Wings of Gold” as a naval aviator in June of 2007.
+He went on to complete his initial training in the P-3C Orion at VP-30, the P-3 Fleet Replacement Squadron (FRS).

 Upon completion of his first Fleet tour, Wolfe was selected to return to VP-30, the “Pro’s Nest”, as a P-3C FRS NFO instructor in May 2011.
 He served as the Maritime Patrol and Reconnaissance Weapons School (MPRWS) Anti-Surface Warfare (ASUW) subject matter expert (SME).
 As the MPRWS ASUW SME he was integral in the rewriting of multiple tactical publications and provided Fleet wide support for ASUW mission sets.
 Wolfe finished his tour at VP-30 as the NFO training officer, where he was directly responsible for managing the training and familiarization of all categories of replacement naval flight officers in the P-3C aircraft.